 - a history of at least one episode of severe hypoglycaemia within the last 12 months, with evidence of significant cognitive impairment requiring external third-party assistance for recovery; and

-- an assessment of significantly impaired awareness of hypoglycaemia using the Clarke Survey - with a score of four (4) or above indicating significantly impaired awareness of hypoglycaemia.
+- an assessment of significantly impaired awareness of hypoglycaemia using the Clarke hypoglycaemic awareness survey—with a score of four (4) or above indicating significantly impaired awareness of hypoglycaemia.

 The certifying health professional must confirm they have taken reasonable steps to assure themselves that their patient required the assistance of an external third-party for recovery, involving either:

 In certain circumstances, an authorised health professional may believe that the person has an equivalent level of high risk/high clinical need but does not satisfy both eligibility criteria above.
 This may include some people who have a history of multiple episodes of severe hypoglycaemia with evidence of significant cognitive impairment requiring external third-party assistance for recovery as well as impaired awareness of hypoglycaemia, though no episodes within the last 12 months as since that time, they may have already been using CGM products as part of their diabetes management to prevent reoccurrence of severe hypoglycaemia episodes.
 To learn more about submitting a special consideration application, please contact the NDSS Helpline on 1300 136 588.

 In these exceptional circumstances, consideration may be given on a case-by-case basis, noting these will be:

 - considered by an appropriately constituted expert panel established by Diabetes Australia that will provide a recommendation to the Department of Health; and